 16. First Aid Kit

-By all means, this should be on your packing list for Africa.
-Your All-Purpose First Aid Kit should at least have painkillers, plasters, malaria tablets, vitamins and other medicines that you might need on your travels.
+Your First Aid Kit should at least have painkillers, plasters, malaria tablets, vitamins and other medicines that you might need on your travels.

 17. Mosquito repellant.

 Oh yeah, we have many of those guys “mosquitos” in Africa or at least in many African countries.
-They say prevention is better than cure, so carry your insect repellant not to catch malaria.
+They say prevention is better than cure, so carry this mosquito repellant not to catch malaria.

-Note* Most hotels provide mosquito nets but rather be sure than sorry.
+Note* Most hotels provide mosquito nets but rather be safe than sorry.